-This vegan carrot and banana cake with healthy vegan cream cheese frosting is loaded with veggies and fibre making it a perfect snack or dessert you and your family can enjoy any day of the week.
+This vegan carrot cake banana bread with healthy vegan cream cheese frosting is loaded with veggies and fibre making it a perfect snack or dessert you and your family can enjoy any day of the week.

-Whole wheat pastry flour – I really love the natural nuttiness this adds to the cake.
+Whole wheat pastry flour — I really love the natural nuttiness this adds to the carrot cake banana bread.

 Ground flaxseed — Whenever I am baking, flaxseed is always invited to the party!
 Not only does it up the fibre content but it also adds some healthy omega 3 fats.